Order the spring issue here

 The eyes closed for the future

-: The flow of the month for abo: The dream of a lost homeland is the only thing the refugees have left, as they are portrayed in this documentary.
+The flow of the month for abo: The dream of a lost homeland is the only refugee left, as portrayed in this documentary.
 How can one then face the future?

 A wonderful city, a sad city

-: Beirut: Disaster has its own logic – slow, slow, people live their lives.
-How does a crisis manifest itself?
+Beirut: The disaster has its own logic – slow, slow, people live their lives.
+How does a crisis appear?
 What signs should we learn to read?
 And what does it mean to write in a time like now?